 A keen eye will see that faded but still visible paint, including a yellow arrow can be seen in the cracked and deteriorating asphalt.

-In the mid Twentieth Century, a culture known as Drive-In Culture built a structure known as “Burger Chef,” and its ruins can be viewed here like the remnants of a Roman villa destroyed by Mount Vesuvius.
+In the mid Twentieth Century, a society known as Drive-In Culture built a structure known as “Burger Chef,” and its ruins can be viewed here like the remnants of a Roman villa destroyed by Mount Vesuvius.

 Historic photography reveals in the second photograph that what you see below today was a much different sight many decades ago, when the southwest corner of South Jefferson at Arsenal looked much, much different.